Citrix Secure Private Access

 1. Edit the access policy associated with the Jira application to accommodate the new routing requirements.

-2. Within the access policy, enable the dynamic domain routing configuration (Routing exceptions).
+2. Within the access policy, enable the Routing exceptions option.

 3. Modify the resource locations per user context.